MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 So according to Tom, having the engineers talk directly with the users is just not right, so instead a specialist role exists.
 Sounds simple right?
 But here is what really happens:

-- The BA talks to 'The Business', converts their business speak into tech requirements and places them in a nice document
+- The BA talks to 'The Business', converts their business speak into tech requirements and places them in a nice document (the spec)
 - The developer picks up the functional specification and codes their interpretation
 - The tester then picks up the spec and tests the code to the letter of the document
 - The developer and tester get into a massive argument